shakebugs/shake-docs/docs/android/configuration-and-data/auto-attach-files.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

->Automatically attach a log file to each ticket, or user's profile photo, or whatever will help you fix the ticket faster when you receive it.
+>Automatically attach a log file to each ticket, or user's profile photo, or whatever will help you resolve the ticket faster when you receive it.
 Files you attach automatically are **not** visible to your users.

-## Auto attached files vs. Files uploaded by users
+## Auto-attached files vs. Files uploaded by users

-When submittinig a ticket from the [New ticket screen](android/shake-ui/new-ticket-screen.md), your users can also upload their files (images, documents) to tickets.
+When submitting a ticket from the [New ticket screen](android/shake-ui/new-ticket-screen.md), your users can also upload their files (images, documents) to tickets.
-That has nothing to do with these auto attached files.
+That has nothing to do with these auto-attached files.

 ## Methods